Panama Canal Panama Travel Guide

 Panama's attractions offer a compelling blend of human achievement and natural splendor.

-This section details a compelling blend of human achievement and natural splendor.
+This section describes a compelling blend of people achievement and natural splendor.

 The most accessible and popular public viewing point for the Panama Canal.
 Witness enormous ships transiting between the Pacific and Gatun Lake from multi-level observation decks.